stevendreed/crocsweeper/README.md

 A minesweeper clone using pygame

 This project was initially developed as an attempt to develop a deeper understanding behind 3D arrays and class hierarchies in a simple environment.
-The development goal for crocsweeper is as follows:
+The development goals for crocsweeper are as follows:

 1. Display a grid of tiles which have hidden values.
 These hidden values should be the presence of a croc on the tile, or the number of nearby crocs on each tile.